Categories

 “I rather like the idea of death.” — poet Stevie Smith

 Born on this day in 1902, in Hull, Yorkshire England, Stevie Smith was christened Florence Margaret, but was called “Stevie” by her friends.
-(She was a very petite woman: “Stevie” was the name of a famous jockey of the time.) … Continue reading
+(She was very petite and “Stevie” was the name of a famous jockey of the time.)
+Her … Continue reading

 Posted in Books, On This Day, writers